2009 Russia–Ukraine gas dispute: Crisis resolved

 On January 18, after a day of talks, Putin and Tymoshenko reached a deal on restoring gas supplies to both Europe and Ukraine.
 The parties agreed, among other things, that Ukraine would get a 20% discount for 2009 gas supplies on condition that the tariff for transporting Russian gas to European consumers through Ukraine remained at 2008 prices for the duration of the year, and that starting on January 1, 2010, all prices and tariffs would move to European standards, without any exemptions or discounts.
 The two sides also agreed to stop using intermediaries, referring to RosUkrEnergo, a company joint owned by Gazprom and two Ukrainian businessmen.
 The next day, the head of Gazprom, Alexei Miller, along with the head of Naftogaz, Oleh Dubyna, signed the agreement, and Putin announced that he had ordered Gazprom to start deliveries in full volume and through all necessary routes.
 Additionally, the claim of a $600 million debt owed to RosUkrEnergo by Naftogaz was dropped.
 The deal was to remain in force until the end of 2019.

 On January 20, gas deliveries to both Ukraine and Europe resumed, and within two days, volumes were fully restored.

 According to the agreement, Ukraine would pay $360/mcm (thousand cubic meter) for the first quarter of 2009, and each following quarter would be based on the price formula.
 Additionally, Ukraine must pay for supplies for any given month by the seventh day of the following month.
 If payment is late, Ukraine has to pay in advance, which could also be grounds to nullify the agreement.

 The agreement was altered on November 20, 2009 after a meeting between Tymoshenko and Putin in Yalta; Ukraine would not be fined for buying less gas than what the original agreement stipulated.
-The change was made in view of the 2008–2009 Ukrainian financial crisis.
+The change was made due to the Great Recession.